The Top 10 Sources of Plant-Based Protein, According to a Nutritionist

 As a nutritionist, I hear a lot about protein.
 In fact, the number one reason people tell me they are reluctant to eat a fully plant-based diet is the worry that they won't get enough protein.
-The second biggest reason they give: They don't want to miss out on their favorite foods, such as meat or cheese.
+The second biggest reason they give is: They don't want to miss out on their favorite foods, such as meat or cheese.
 Now that Beyond Meat and Impossible Burgers are taking the nation by storm, and you can find a decent selection of nut-cheeses at any Whole Foods, the remaining sticking point is the question of "How do I get enough protein?"
-But getting your protein from plants shouldn't be a reason to not try eating this way.
+But eating plant-based protein sources shouldn't be a reason to not try eating this way.

-In fact, some good news: Plant-based protein is pretty easy to come by, and you’re probably already getting plenty right now, without even trying.
+In fact, some good news: High protein vegan foods are pretty easy to come by, and you’re probably already getting plenty right now, without even trying.

 That’s because protein recommendations (whether you’re following a plant-based diet or not) aren’t all that high.
 The Recommended Dietary Allowance (RDA) for protein is 0.8

 grams per kilogram of body weight or 0.36 grams per pound of body weight.
 For a 150-

 pound person, that’s about 54 grams of protein per day.
 Very active people need a bit more to help with muscle growth and recovery.
 Most recommendations suggest eating around 1.2 to 2.0 grams of protein per kilogram or 0.5 to 0.9 grams per pound.
 For that same 150-pound person, that’s about 75 to 135 grams of protein each day.

 These numbers can seem a bit arbitrary, but they're easier to hit than you think if you focus on adding a few high-protein vegan foods to your plate.
 To help you get there, we compiled a list of some of the top plant-based protein sources.
 With a combination of these foods, you’ll see how easy it is to meet your daily protein needs on a plant-based diet and do it deliciously.